navcoin/navcoin-org/README.md

     title: "Project name"               - Project Name
     date: 2018-03-07T10:27:21+13:00     - The date and time published - defaults to date created
     lastmod: 2018-03-19T10:27:21+13:00  - The date md was last changed
-    draft: true                         - Is the item a draft - if true it is not incuded in the site
+    draft: true                         - Is the item a draft - if true it is not included in the site
     author: ""                          - Who is the project lead
     description: ""                     - currently unused
     resources: []                       - currently unused